boycott4/boycott/README.md

-# Boycott these entities to help restore peace in Palestine.
+# Boycotting these entities could exert pressure to restore peace in Palestine.

 ### Rules of inclusion
 - Support for the Israeli military in any form.